SuperPims/holbertonschool-printf/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Holberton School - see the LICENSE file for details.

 ## 🔗 Links